-Coexisting with our wild neighbors
+How to coexist with your wild neighbors

 Here are lots of tips on how to humanely encourage your backyard neighbors to remain in the wild and not under your house.
 Remember that live-trapping and relocating is not a final solution, and it is illegal.

-- Protect your house; protect our native wildlife
+Download PDF: Protect your house; protect our native wildlife

 Raccoons keep getting into the garbage, what do I do?